funvill/funvill.github.io/_posts/2013-12-03-laser-cut-mario-coin-boxes.md

 layout: single
 title: Laser cut Mario coin boxes
 date: 2013-12-03 23:53
-categories: blog, [bank, box, coins, design, Development, Laser Cutter, laser cutter, mario]
+categories: bank, box, coins, design, Development, Laser Cutter, laser cutter, mario
 ---
 This week I made <a href="http://www.mariowiki.com/%3F_Block">Mario Mystery boxes</a>, piggy banks for my nephews upcoming Mario themed birthday party.
 He invited 30 kits to his party and I wanted to make one of these for each kid to take home with them.
 It takes about ~3 hours to do 9 boxes on <a href="http://vancouver.hackspace.ca/wp/">VHS</a>'s Laser cutter